arbab-ml/AgEval/README.md

 The main components of this repository are:

-1. `inference.py`: Script for evaluating models on the AgAgEval Benchmark Companion RepositoryEval datasets.
+1. `inference.py`: Script for evaluating models on the AgEval Benchmark datasets.
 2. `data_loader.py`: Functions for downloading and preparing the benchmark datasets.

 To replicate the results presented in the paper, run `inference.py` to evaluate no-context or few-shot in-context learning on the datasets.